 Dear goop, Growing up, I could pretty much eat whatever I wanted and my body never really changed.
 Now not so much.
 I need something else to help my metabolism—besides diet and exercise.
 What do you suggest? —Laura P.

-I was a Division I athlete in college, so I never really had to worry about my metabolism.
+Dear Laura, When I was in college, I never really had to worry about my metabolism.
 No matter how much late-night pizza I ate or how much frat-party beer I drank, I stayed the same size.
-Since I’m not working out four hours a day anymore—more like one—I’ve had to clean up my diet substantially.
-But I still indulge more than I’d like to admit, and over the past few years, I’ve felt as if my diet missteps have been sticking around longer than they ever did before.
-And simply returning to eating healthy and exercising doesn’t seem to work as well.
+But over the past few years, I’ve felt as if my diet indulgences have been sticking around longer than they ever did before.
+And simply returning to eating healthily and exercising doesn’t seem to work as well.
 As any goop staffer would, I started asking coworkers whether they thought my metabolism was changing.
 Nearly all of them skirted around that question but suggested High School Genes, our vitamin and supplement regimen specifically developed for metabolism support.
 So I decided to try it.

 At first, I was intimidated by the regimen: six pills per day—what?
 I’ve never been much of a vitamin taker, so going from one-ish to six pills seemed extreme.
 However, my work wife, Thira (who also happens to be a dietitian and our director of wellness product development), gave me a little tip to make the pills more palatable: Break them up throughout the day, taking two pills at breakfast, two at lunch, and two with my afternoon snack (I’m on an apple-and-almond-butter kick).
 That I can handle.